-When we finally reached our room, after taking a trip around the hotel, we heard a polite knock on the door.
-To our surprise, a very sweet gentleman had come to introduce himself to us as our personal butler, we were told that we are able to call him 24 hours a day during our stay!
+Reaching our room, after taking a trip around the hotel, we heard a polite knock on the door.
+To our surprise, a very sweet man stood at the door and had come to introduce himself to us as our personal butler, we were told that we are able to call him 24 hours a day during our stay!
 This was totally not what I was expecting, for a city hotel!

 There are two options for breakfast.
 You can either have the buffet in the Cobalt room – a brightly lit large dining room serving a very good range of international food for breakfast (served from 6.30am – 10.30am), or you may choose to have breakfast brought to your bed by your butler (24 hours)!
 Can you guess which we chose?
 Of

 I was very honored to be invited to receive a 1.5 hour ‘sensory sound bath’, a deep tissue massage inspired by Thai and Tui Na techniques, where the floor has mini vibrations.
 The masseuse uses hot stones under her palms to roll them

 Right next to Spa Village you will see a tropical themed pool in the heart of a busy city!
 There are palm trees reaching over, flowing waterfalls and two parts to the pool.
 We really enjoyed listening to the sounds of flowing water whilst sunbathing and eating apples.